-The simulation is conducted for $f_DT_p = 0.01$ , and the performance is evaluated in terms of bit error rate (BER) as a function of bit energy-to-interference power density ratio $(E_b/I_0)$ .
-The simulation results for fixed step algorithm (q=1) and for variable step algorithm (with quantization level q=4) are shown in Fig. 3 (a) and (b), respectively.
+The simulation is conducted for $f_DT_p = 0.01$, and the performance is evaluated in terms of bit error rate (BER) as a function of bit energy-to-interference power density ratio (E_b/I_0).
+Simulation was conducted to evaluate the performance in terms of bit error rate (BER) performance as a function of E_b/N_o as shown in Figure 3 (a)for fixed step algorithm and (b) for variable step algorithm with quantization level q=4.